Turn in your smartphones! How Mueller kept a lid on Trump-Russia probe

 “They were concerned ... that would put their agents and attorneys at risk,” Caputo said, adding that he agreed to meet the news crew at a different location nearby.

-Former Trump campaign advisor Sam Nunberg said an FBI agent picked him up at the train station to take him to the office.
+Former Trump campaign adviser Sam Nunberg said an FBI agent picked him up at the train station to take him to the office.

 “You put your phone and any electronic devices and leave them in a compartment out front,” Nunberg added.
 “It was a very plain office.”